kyanvasu/kanvas-site/docs/architecture-concepts.md

 ## **Notifications**

 Notifications are  short, informational messages that notify users of something that has occurred in your application.
-W_**e extend this feature by allowing you to manage this for multiple applications on the ecosystem.

 Notifications can be sent via:
 *   Email